MattAHarrington/SpokeN/README.md

 ### Installation

 I reccommend you setup a new anaconda virtual environment for package management.
+As of December 2021, the best resource for installing Anaconda is downloading the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) package for your particular machine and setup.

 ```shell
 conda create --name botnet python=3.7